janberner/AuditingTutorial/README.md

 ```
 cleos set contract vehiclestate VehicleState/ vehicleState.wasm vehicleState.abi -p vehiclestate@active
 ```
-This deploys the smart contract defined in the *.wasm* and *.abi* file to the account *vehiclestate*.
+This deploys the smart contract, defined in the *.wasm* and *.abi* file, to the account *vehiclestate*.
 After the contract is successfully deployed we can call the defined actions.
 The first action we call is *addsource*, it adds a data source to the multi-index-table *sourcemanag*.
 Only data sources listed here will be able to add vehicle state data.